On generically non-reduced components of Hilbert schemes of smooth curves: Introduction

-Combining this result with a result from Noether-Lefschtez locus proven in \cite{D2} we conclude that \begin{thm} For $d \ge 5$ and $m \gg d$, there exists a generically non-reduced irreducible component of the Hilbert scheme parametrizing smooth curves in $\p3$: \begin{enumerate} \item of degree $md+3$ and the arithemtic genus $1+(1/2)(md^2+d(m^2-4m-2)+6m+2)$, \item a generic element in this component corresponds to a smooth curve contained in a smooth degree $d$ surface in $\p3$ but not in any surface of smaller degree \end{enumerate} \end{thm} See Corollary \ref{mumsur04} and Lemma \ref{lc2} for a proof of the statement.
+We overcome the difficulty described above by combining analysis from flag Hilbert schemes with the theory of Hodge loci.
+As an intermediate step we also obtain new generically non-reduced components of the Hodge locus (see Theorem \ref{a73}).
+Owing to the linearity of the Gauss-Manin connection, it is easier to study deformation of generically non-reduced curves using this approach compared to simply using standard deformation theory.
+The main result in this article is: \begin{thm} For $d \ge 5$ and $m \ge 2d-2$, there exists a generically non-reduced irreducible component of the Hilbert scheme parametrizing smooth curves in $\p3$: \begin{enumerate} \item of degree $md+3$ and the arithemtic genus $1+(1/2)(md^2+d(m^2-4m-2)+6m+2)$, \item a generic element in this component corresponds to a smooth curve contained in a smooth degree $d$ surface in $\p3$ with Picard number (rank of N\'{e}ron Severi group) at least $3$ and not contained in any smooth surface of smaller degree. \end{enumerate} \end{thm} See Theorem \ref{mumsur01} for a more general statement and end of \S \ref{mg} for a proof of the above result.
+The proof does not depend on the Picard number of the surface containing it.

-One of the main ideas that we exploit is that the Hodge locus $\NL(\gamma)$ of the cohomology class, say $\gamma$ of a divisor $D$ on a surface $X$ is invariant if we translate it by a multiple of the hyperplane section.
-By twisting the line bundle $\mo_X(D)$ by some multiple of the hyperplane section, we can conclude that a general curve in the resulting linear system is smooth and semi-regular in the sense of Bloch (see \cite{b1}).
-Then the Hodge locus and the flag Hilbert schemes are closely related.
-In particular, if we denote by $P$ the Hilbert polynomial of this curve, there exists an irreducible component $H_{\gamma}$ of the flag Hilbert scheme $\mr{Hilb}_{P,Q_d}$ such that $\pr_2(H_\gamma)_{\red} \cong \ov{\NL(\gamma)}_{\red}$ and $H_\gamma$ is non-reduced if and only if so is $\ov{\NL(\gamma)}$.
-The only point that needs to be checked is that $\pr_1(H_\gamma)$ is infact an irreducible component of the Hilbert scheme of curves corresponding to $P$.
-This is shown in Proposition \ref{mumsur21}.

-\begin{note} We fix once and for all a few notations that will be used throughout this article.
-By a \emph{surface} or a \emph{curve} we mean a scheme of pure dimension $2$ or $1$, respectively in $\p3$.
-For a Hilbert polynomial $P$ of a curves or a surface in $\p3$, denote by $H_P$ the Hilbert scheme parametrizing all subschemes in $\p3$ with Hilbert polynomial $P$.
-Denote by $Q_d$ the Hilbert polynomial of a degree $d$ surface in $\p3$.
-For a pair of Hilbert polynomials $P,Q_d$, denote by $H_{P,Q_d}$ the corresponding flag Hilbert scheme. \end{note}
+Heuristically, the strategy is to first show that for any $d \ge 5$ there exists a smooth degree $d$ surface $X$ and an effective divisor $D$ on $X$ such that the Hodge locus (inside the family of smooth degree $d$ surfaces in $\p3$) corresponding to the cohomology class of $D$ is generically non-reduced.
+The Hodge loci corresponding to semi-regular curves come from relevant flag Hilbert schemes.
+We then show that there exists a smooth, semi-regular (in the sense of Bloch) curve $D'$ in the linear system $|D+mH|$ for $m \gg 0$ and $H$ a hyperplane section on $X$.
+Since the Hodge loci corresponding to $D$ and $D'$ coincide, this will give us a generically non-reduced flag Hilbert scheme.
+Finally, the generically non-reduced flag Hilbert scheme gives rise to a generically non-reduced component of the Hilbert scheme of smooth curves in $\p3$.